Azure/azure-powershell-common/src/Authentication.Abstractions/README.md

 ### IAccessToken
 Represents a renewable access token
 ### IAuthenticationFactory
-Abstract factory for authentication classes compatible with .Net autorest-generated libraries
+Abstract factory for authentication classes compatible with .Net autorest-generated libraries.
+Methods in this interface allow creating abstract self-renewing token-based credentials that could be applied to any client.
+This is the primary mechanism for authenticating clients in track 2, or other non-management clients that use AAD or MSAL bearer token authentication.
 ### IAzureAccount
 Abstract representation of a logged-in principal
 ### IAzureContext